 How To Get A Tourist Visa On Arrival In Iran For Philippines Passport Holder

-If there’s one country I’d like to visit for a long time, that’s going to be Iran.
+If there’s one country I’ve wanted to visit for a long time, it has to be Iran.
 There’s something about them which greatly piques my interest-- the locals’ great love for tea, their interesting history, the intricately preserved customs & tradition, and their gorgeous natural setting be it rivers, deserts, mountains, islands, lakes, and lagoons.

 I am on the quest to visit every country in the world and definitely one of it will be Iran so I’ve been doing my extensive research for my upcoming trip to this side of the world.
 I am already thinking about smelling the freshly cut grass as I walk around The Persian Garden, immersing myself in history as I pass through the streets of the Historic City of Yazd, and hiking on their gorgeous mountains.